-- Looking with Robert Gardner: Essays on His Films and Career (Ed.
-Rebecca Meyers, William Rothman and Charles Warren) is forthcoming from the State University of New York Press' Horizons of Cinema series.
+Looking with Robert Gardner: Essays on His Films and Career (Ed.
+Rebecca Meyers, William Rothman and Charles Warren) was released by SUNY Press, Horizons of Cinema series, in August 2016.

 In May 2015 Rebecca introduced a retrospective of her films organized by Xcentric Cinema at Barcelona’s Center of Contemporary Culture.